Peer-reviewed veterinary case report

 Plain-English summary

-A 6-year-old male Labrador retriever was brought to the vet because he was limping on his right front leg.
-This limping started five years after he had surgery for a condition called osteochondritis dissecans (OCD), which affected the same area of his shoulder.
+A 6-year-old male Labrador retriever was brought in for limping on his right front leg, which started 5 years after he had surgery for a condition called osteochondritis dissecans (OCD) in the same area.
 X-rays showed a large, abnormal growth in the bone, and a biopsy confirmed it was osteosarcoma, a type of bone cancer.
-The dog underwent surgery to remove the leg, and the examination of the tissue showed that the cancer was growing near the scar from the previous OCD surgery.
-This case is notable because it is the first time such a cancer has been reported in this specific area following an OCD treatment in a dog.
+The dog underwent amputation of the affected leg to remove the cancer.
+This case highlights a rare occurrence of bone cancer developing in an area previously affected by OCD.

 Abstract